Skip to main content

 The General Options include the following settings:

-LDAP configuration general inputs | IOMETELDAP configuration general inputs | IOMETE
+LDAP configuration general options | IOMETELDAP configuration general options | IOMETE

 Test connection